mgimond/Spatial_pre2021/_book/09-Coordinate-systems.md

 <div class="figure">
 <img src="img/GCS_diff_coord_values.png" alt="Three points, each representing the same location but recorded in three different coordinate systems, are mapped in a same underlying coordinate system to highlight the different coordinate values a geographic location can acquire in differing coordinate systems." width="400" />
-<p class="caption">(\#fig:unnamed-chunk-10)Three points, each representing the same location but recorded in three different coordinate systems, are mapped in a same underlying coordinate system to highlight the different coordinate values a geographic location can acquire in differing coordinate systems.</p>
+<p class="caption">(\#fig:f09-GCS-offsets)Three points, each representing the same location but recorded in three different coordinate systems, are mapped in a same underlying coordinate system to highlight the different coordinate values a geographic location can acquire in differing coordinate systems.</p>
 </div>

 ## Projected Coordinate Systems

 The surface of the earth is curved but maps are flat.
 A projected coordinate system (PCS) is a reference system for identifying locations and measuring features on a flat (map) surface.
 It consists of lines that intersect at right angles, forming a grid.
-Projected coordinate systems (which are based on Cartesian coordinates) have: an origin, a x and y axis, and a linear unit of measure.
+Projected coordinate systems (which are based on Cartesian coordinates) have an origin, an *x* axis, a *y* axis, and a linear unit of measure.
 Going from a GCS to a PCS requires mathematical transformations.
-The myriad of projection types can be aggregated into three groups: planar, cylindrical and conical.
+The myriad of projection types can be aggregated into three groups: **planar**, **cylindrical** and **conical**.

 ### Planar Projections